stuartellis/stuartellis-site-hugo/content/articles/golang-development.md

 yourself.
 These frameworks provide a structure and sets of tested components for your
 applications:

-* [chi](https://github.com/go-chi/chi) offers a minimal but very high-performance framework for Web API services.
+- [chi](https://github.com/go-chi/chi) - A minimal router and middleware framework for Web API services.
-* [Buffalo](https://gobuffalo.io) is a full set of integrated tools and components for Web sites and applications.
+- [Buffalo](https://gobuffalo.io) - A full set of integrated tools and components for Web sites and applications.
-* [Echo](https://echo.labstack.com/) provides a convenient framework for APIs.
+- [Echo](https://echo.labstack.com/) - A convenient framework for APIs
-* [Go kit](https://gokit.io/) is specifically for building individual microservices for enterprise architectures.
+- [Go kit](https://gokit.io/) - For microservices in enterprise architectures

 The [Gorilla toolkit](http://www.gorillatoolkit.org/) is a popular collection of packages for developers who prefer to assemble their applications from individual components, rather than use a framework.
+The _mux_ package from the Gorilla toolkit is often used as a direct replacement for the router that is provided by the Go standard library, because it is more flexible.

 Cloud services such as [Google App Engine](https://cloud.google.com/appengine/), [Heroku](https://www.heroku.com/) and [Red Hat OpenShift](https://www.openshift.com)